yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/JavaScript_Questions.md

 <img src="img/promise.png" alt="promise" title="promise" width="60%">
 </p>

-> - Promise is guarantee to do something after executing the sepcific function, one of the ways we can deal with asynchronous operations.
-> -I t takes two parameters, one for success (resolve) and one for fail (reject) :
+> - Promise is guarantee to do specfic things after resolved or rejected, one of the ways we can deal with asynchronous operations, prevent callback hell.
+It takes two parameters, one for success (resolve) and one for fail (reject) :

 ```
 const myPromise = new Promise((resolve, reject) => {